 - Real Citronella Oil or Citronella Torch Fuel (Look for high-quality citronella oil that is specifically designed for candle-making.
 This will ensure that the scent is strong and effective in repelling mosquitoes and other insects.)

 Prepare your work area by covering it with newspaper or a protective layer to catch any spills or drips.

 The first step is to make a hole in your mason jar lid with a drill bit right in the middle of your lid.
 Ensure that the wick is centered and straight.

 Pull your wick through the hole, you will want to leave about 2 inches of the wick out of the hole, make sure the rest goes all the way to the bottom of the jar.

-Fill the glass jars with the citronella and screw the top of the jar on.
+Fill the glass jars with the citronella and any desired essential oils for fragrance.
+Stir well to combine and screw the top of the jar on.

 Use a small piece of duct tape to wrap the end of the wick and then pull it through the hole.

 Yes!
 Use 1 cup olive oil and a few drops of citronella essential oil.
 If there is none of the natural citronella oil, you can try tea tree or peppermint oil.
 These are all a common ingredient in natural bug sprays and can be found at your local health food store.

 The rule of thumb is 1 hour of burning time per 1 oz of fuel.

 - Tiki Torch replacement wicks or 1/8" candle wicks,